eclipse-vertx/vert.x/core_manual_java.md

 * short
 * java.lang.String
 * org.vertx.java.core.json.JsonObject
+* org.vertx.java.core.json.JsonArray
 * org.vertx.java.core.buffer.Buffer

-Vert.x buffers and JSON objects are copied before delivery if they are delivered in the same JVM, so different verticles can't access the exact same object instance.
+Vert.x buffers and JSON objects and arrays are copied before delivery if they are delivered in the same JVM, so different verticles can't access the exact same object instance which could lead to race conditions.

 Here are some more examples: